Mirror Bridges Between Probability Measures: Introduction

-The most common learning applications of distribution mapping attempt to find a map from a simple prior distribution and a complex data distribution, either using a score-matching strategy \citep{song2019gradients, ho2020denoising, song2021scorebased} or leveraging a formulation of the Schr\"odinger bridge problem \citep{bortoli2021diffusion,shi2022conditional,shi2023diffusion,zhou2024denoising}; other learning applications map one complex data distribution to another \citep{cuturi2013sinkhorn,courty2017adaptation}.
+The most common learning applications of distribution mapping attempt to find a map from a simple prior distribution to a complex data distribution, either using a score-matching strategy \cite{song2019gradients, ho2020denoising, song2021scorebased} or leveraging a formulation of the Schr\"odinger bridge problem \cite{bortoli2021diffusion,shi2022conditional,shi2023diffusion,zhou2024denoising}; other learning applications map one complex data distribution to another \cite{cuturi2013sinkhorn,courty2017adaptation}.

-In this paper, we focus instead on the understudied problem of mapping a probability distribution to \emph{itself}, that is, finding a joint distribution whose marginals are both the same data distribution $\pi$.
+Rather than mapping a simple prior to a complex data distribution, in this paper we instead tackle the understudied problem of mapping a probability distribution to \emph{itself}, that is, finding a joint distribution whose marginals are both the same data distribution $\pi$.
 This task might seem inane at first glance, since two simple couplings satisfy our constraints: one is the independent coupling $p(x,y)=\pi(x)\pi(y)$, and the other is the ``diagonal'' map given by $p(x,y)=\pi(x)\delta_{y}$.
-The space of couplings between a measure and itself, however, is far richer than these two extremes and includes models whose conditional distributions are neither \mbox{identical nor $\delta$ measures}.
+The space of couplings between a measure and itself, however, is far richer than these two extremes and includes models whose conditional distributions are neither identical nor Dirac measures.

 We focus on the class of self-maps obtained by entropy-regularized transport from a measure to itself.
-Formally, we define a \emph{mirror Schr\"odinger bridge} to be the minimizer of the KL divergence $\KL ( \sP \;\Vert\; \sP^0 )$ over path measures $\sP$ with both initial and final marginal distributions equal to $\pi$, where $\sP^0$ is an Ornstein-Uhlenbeck process with noise $\sigma$.
+Formally, we define a \emph{mirror Schr\"odinger bridge} to be the minimizer of the KL divergence $\KL ( \sP \;\Vert\; \sP^0 )$ over path measures $\sP$ with both initial and final marginal distributions equal to $\pi$, where $\sP^0$ is an Ornstein--Uhlenbeck process with noise $\sigma$.
 Mirror Schr\"odinger bridges are the stochastic counterpart to minimizing $\KL \left( p \;\Vert\; p^{0} \right)$, where $p^{0}$ is the probability density of the joint distribution associated with the path measure $\sP^0$, over the joint distributions $p$ on $\R^n \times \R^n$ satisfying the linear constraints $\int p(x,y) dy = \pi(x)$ and $\int p(x,y) dx =\pi (y)$.
 While the former minimizes the Kullback-Leibler divergence on path space, the latter is a minimization over density couplings.